Umuzi-org/ACN-syllabus/content/topics/bootcamp/success-in-bootcamp/_index.md

 staff member: Here is an explanation [explanation], and here are some resources so you can learn more [resources].
 And...
 I love you (+2 to faith in humanity)
 ```

 **Be Kind** Be polite.
-We aren't ridgid and formal here, but we do expect you to act respectfully towards the staff and your colleagues.
+We aren't rigid and formal here, but we do expect you to act respectfully towards the staff and your colleagues.
 No form of abuse will be tolerated.
 We are about helping each other to grow.

 ### Being on time

 The ideal: Don't be late for meetings.
 And if you are given a deadline then make sure you meet it.

 Life is messy sometimes being perfect isn't always possible.
-That's ok, we're all human and we can understand when thngs are hard.
+That's ok, we're all human and we can understand when things are hard.
 But it is on _YOU_ to communicate effectively.

 - if you can't make it to an event: say something ahead of time.
 As soon as you see a problem, communicate about it
 - if you think you wont hit a deadline: say something ahead of time.
 As soon as you see a problem, communicate about it